-The key theme underlying all Tom’s research is the study of anatomical evolution.
+The key theme underlying all Tom’s research is the study of morphological evolution.
 Tom researches the evolution of morphological variety (disparity) over large geological timescales.
 This includes dynamics during evolutionary radiations, the evolution of ecological innovations, and extinction events.
-Currently, Tom is exploring large-scale patterns of morphological change inclusively across all tetrapods (amphibians, reptiles, birds, mammals), covering both living (~580 families) and extinct (>1000 families) animals in a universal framework.
+Currently, Tom is exploring large-scale patterns of morphological change inclusively across all tetrapod animals (amphibians, reptiles, birds, mammals), covering both living (~580 families) and extinct (>1000 families) forms in a universal framework.

 S317 Biological Science: From Genes to Species

 High phenotypic plasticity at the dawn of the eosauropterygian radiation (2023-09-01)